G-Myron/g-myron.github.io/Bugs.md

 ## CHESS:

+### Remember in any change of the code to update the chess-README.md fie (in draft folder).

-1. piece.square: Try to remove all the comments.
+- 1. piece.square was replaced by findPieceSquare(piece): Remove all the comments.

 - 2. pwan promotion: After save and restore from session it becomes pawn again.